James-Fleming12/EvidentialHDC/docs/robust_iterations.md

 **Verdict.** The overnight blend05 run closes the soft-anchor hypothesis (negative).
-The TTA-refinement work should proceed on the full corsupcon 21-ep checkpoint, and the fog labeled ceiling — which neither the hard SupCon nor the soft anchor raises — remains the active-learning fallback's target.
+The TTA-refinement work should proceed on the full corsupcon 21-ep checkpoint, and the fog labeled ceiling, which neither the hard SupCon nor the soft anchor raises, remains the active-learning fallback's target.

 ## Iteration 12: what drives the label ceiling, and is the robust extractor AL-ready?